matrix-org/matrix-spec-proposals/proposals/3849-observations.md

 For example adding a rule to `m.ban` `@evil:example.org` to my list would be used by Mjolnir to synchronize that ban to a group of rooms.

-We see the synchronization of bans as a seperate concern to the sharing of an observation.
+We see the synchronization of bans as a separate concern to the sharing of an observation.

 In order to warn the wider community about `@evil:example.org`'s behaviour